Secure Anonymous Conferencing in Quantum Networks: Discussion

-In conclusion, our work demonstrates that the multipartite quantum correlations offered by GHZ states can increase the rate at which conference keys are anonymously generated within a quantum network, compared to solely relying on bipartite entanglement.
+In summary, our work identifies the anonymous communication tasks of ACKA and fully-ACKA, provides them with a rigorous security framework, and demonstrates that the multipartite quantum correlations of GHZ states can increase the rate at which conference keys are anonymously generated within a quantum network, compared to solely relying on bipartite entanglement.
 The gain in the rate increases as anonymity requirements are added to the protocol, it can comfortably exceed one order of magnitude, and scales with the square of the number of parties in the network ($\sim n^2$) in the case of a fully-ACKA protocol.
-This is a striking result when compared to previously-known scaling improvements due to multipartite entanglement \cite{Epping,CKAexperiment}, which expected at most a linear gain in the rate scaling ($\sim n$).
+This is a striking result when compared to previously-known scaling improvements due to multipartite entanglement \cite{Epping,CKAexperiment,WalkCVQSS}, which expected at most a linear gain in the rate scaling ($\sim n$).
 Moreover, previous results apply in the case of particularly favourable network structures (e.g. networks with bottlenecks), whereas in this work we consider a network which is symmetric and does not privilege any party.
 Additionally, we obtain such a scaling advantage despite the fact that the simultaneous distribution of multiple Bell pairs and of a single GHZ state contribute equally to the count of network uses, differently from previous works.

-We believe that our results provide an important contribution towards claiming the superiority of multipartite entanglement over bipartite entanglement for cryptographic tasks involving several parties.
+Therefore, our results provide strong evidence for the superiority of multipartite entanglement over bipartite entanglement for multi-user cryptographic tasks and pave the way for the implementation of quantum communication protocols beyond QKD and CKA.